subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  f_{av} =  \sum_i p_i f(x_i)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  (1)   $$

 On the basis of this information alone, what are the best estimates of the probabilities $p_i, i=1,2,...n$?
 This is a classic problem in probability theory, and in order to solve it we need a measure of our ignorance of the probability distribution.
-If we have such a formula, that quantifies ignorance or uncertainity, then the best estimates for the $p_i$ would be those that maximize this quantity.
+If we have such a measure, that quantifies ignorance or uncertainity, then the best estimates for $p_i$ would be those that maximize this quantity.

 How can we quantify the amount of uncertainity in a discrete probability distribution?
 Claude Shannon posed this question as part of his development of Information Theory, and formally showed that it is given by